 To potty train a bearded dragon requires observing their habits and patience.
 It takes time to teach your bearded dragon to use a specific area for their bathroom needs.

-Start by closely observing your bearded dragon’s elimination habits.
+Start by observing your bearded dragon’s bowel movement habits.
 Bearded dragons tend to prefer a particular spot in their enclosure for defecation.
 Once you identify this preferred spot, you can begin to train them.
-Place a designated ‘potty area’ in their enclosure, such as a shallow container filled with easy-to-clean substrate or paper towels.
-Encourage your dragon to use this area by gently placing them in it at times they are most likely to defecate, typically after meals or bath time.
+Place a designated ‘potty area’ in their enclosure, such as a shallow container filled with easy-to-clean substrate, paper towels or even a puppy pad.
+Encourage your bearded dragon to use this area by gently placing them in it at times they are most likely to defecate, typically after meals or bath time.

 Maintaining a consistent routine is vital to train a bearded dragon.
 They are creatures of habit, and respond well to regular schedules.
 Feeding, lighting, and bath times should be consistent each day, as these routines can help regulate their digestive system and, consequently, help them defecate.